Quick links: help overview · quick reference · user manual toc · reference manual toc · faq

 on a non-blank.
 This is because "cw" is interpreted as change-word, and a

-word does not include the following white space.
+word does not include the following white space (see also cw).

 Another special case: When using the "w" motion in combination with an